Author Guidelines

 Academic articles and Review articles:

-- For Thai Articles, the Abstract must be both Thai and English.
-The Thai abstract should be displayed first, followed by the English.
-The abstract should present the article as a summary, written in a single paragraph, with a word limit of no more than 250 words.
+- Academic and review articles must include both Thai and English abstracts.
+The Thai abstract should be presented first, followed by the English abstract.
+The abstract should concisely summarize the main content of the article in a single paragraph and should not exceed 250 words.

 7. Content of the article: